yrizos/epignosis-docker-training/README.md

 ## Install docker

-Docker has a typical installation process and a pretty thorough [Getting Started guide](https://docs.docker.com/get-started/) Once you finished with the installation, you can verify it buy running:
+Docker has a very typical installation process and a pretty thorough [Getting Started guide](https://docs.docker.com/get-started/).

+Once you are finished with the installation, you can verify it by running:

     $ docker run hello-world